boennecd/SimSurvNMarker/README.md

 #> 10   0.3010  0.764 -1.408  1  0  0  3
 ```

-## Example: Natural Cubic Spline
+## Example: Natural Cubic Splines

-In this section, we will use natural cubic spline for the time-varying
+In this section, we will use natural cubic splines for the time-varying
 basis functions.
 We start by assigning all the variables that we will
 pass to the functions in the package.